 This homemade Apple Pie Filling recipe is SO EASY to make!
-Store the filling in the freezer and enjoy apple desserts all year long!
+Freeze the apple filling for pie, or use it for all your favorite apple desserts!

 We grew up with an apple tree in our backyard.
-Every fall my mom would spend a day making apple pie filling for the freezer.
-Then, all winter long she could pull a bag out of the freezer to make delicious apple desserts.
+Every fall, my mom would spend a day peeling and cutting apples for freezing apple pie filling.
+Then, all winter long, she could pull a bag out of the freezer to make delicious apple desserts.

-It’s convenient to buy cans of apple pie filling but if you have a little extra time, making homemade apple pie filling is totally worth it!
+It’s convenient to buy canned apple pie filling, but if you have a little extra time, this homemade apple filling for pie recipe is totally worth it!

 Granny Smith, Empire, Pink Lady, Braeburn, and Honeycrisp are a few of the best apples for baking.
 I like using Granny Smith because they are often cheaper than some of the other apples.

 Some people prefer using two kinds of apples when making desserts for the combination of flavors as well as the optimal sweetness and tartness.
-So, that is something you can experiment with and is good to know if you have two kinds of apples on hand.
+So, that is something you can experiment with, and it is good to know if you have two kinds of apples on hand.

 The best way to peel and slice apples is whatever you have available in your kitchen.
 You can use a knife, a combination of a vegetable peeler and a knife, or an apple peeler slicer corer like the one above.

-The advantage of using a knife is that everyone has them in their kitchens but also it gives you full control of exactly how you want the apples sliced.
+The advantage of using a knife is that everyone has one in their kitchen, but it also gives you full control of exactly how you want the apples sliced.
 You can make thick or thin, large or small pieces.

 Another option is to toss them with three tablespoons of lemon juice.
 I prefer using club soda to prevent browning because it doesn’t alter the taste of the apples.